joshuaavalon/warehouse/client/README.md

 # Warehouse Client

-Warehouse server that build with Spring Boot.
+Warehouse client that build with TypeScript, React, and Material-UI.

 Note that this guide assumes you are running commands from this directory.